Skip to main content

 • Freehold

-• CTB A
+• Council Tax Band A

 A beautifully positioned Grade II Listed thatched barn conversion with holiday cottage, outbuildings and 2.67 acres.
+EPC Band D.

 Situation - The property is situated in the small hamlet of Falkedon within 1.2 miles of the popular Mid Devon village of Spreyton.
 This has a thriving community with a well regarded primary school, village hall, sports field, parish church and an award winning pub, The Tom Cobley.
 Although in a rural location, the property is only 3 miles from the A30 dual carriageway leading west towards Okehampton and Cornwall, and east to the university and cathedral city of Exeter, which also connects beyond to the M5 motorway.
 In Exeter there is a wide range of facilities befitting a centre of its importance including excellent dining, shopping, theatre, educational and cultural amenities.
 The towns of Okehampton and Crediton (both approximately 11 miles) also have a wide range of day-to-day facilities.